chetnashah/webconcepts/TypeScript.md

 to all the types, so that it is used to distinguish between them.

 Three ingridients:
-1. discrimintant : same/common property name, but different value in each of the types. (`kind` is good example of an artificial tag/discriminant that can be inserted into each type).
+1. discrimintant : same/common property name, but different value in each of the types. (`kind` is good example of an artificial tag/discriminant that can be inserted into each type, but the value of kind has to be a literal type).
 2. union: a union type of all the types
 3. type guards on common property (discriminant)